flyinginte/toolwear_cncmilling/README.md

 Note: Some variables will not accurately reflect the operation of the CNC machine.
 This can usually be detected by when M1_CURRENT_FEEDRATE reads 50, when X1 ActualPosition reads 198, or when M1_CURRENT_PROGRAM_NUMBER does not read 0.
 The source of these errors has not been identified.

+## TO DO

+- Stablish a correlation among Fourier Transform features for Spindle Power Output signal and Tool Wear/Quality,
+- Investigate the influence of both Spindle Current and Voltage output and Tool Wear/Quality,
+- Develop a tool wear/quality model, which predicts the result of the process in beforehand by means of a time series analysis of the signals.